Louise Glanville |

 |

-Ruth is Executive Officer of the National Growth Areas Alliance (NGAA) which incorporates 25 of the nation’s fastest growing municipalities on the outskirts of the major cities around the nation, including Wyndham and Melton in Melbourne’s west.
-Ruth has lived in the west since the mid 1980s, when she also worked for the former Western Region Commission, a regional organisation of local government, on housing policy.
+Ruth is a partner at Ideas at Work consultancy.
+She was previously Executive Officer of the National Growth Areas Alliance (NGAA) incorporating the fast growing municipalities on the outskirts of the major cities around the nation, including Wyndham and Melton in Melbourne’s west.
+She has also held senior roles in local government.
+Ruth has lived in the west since the mid 1980s, at which time she worked for the former Western Region Commission, a regional organisation of local government, on housing policy.
 At that time she was also a member of the Western Regional Housing Council which was based at the Western Region Council for Social Development in Cowper St. Footscray.
-She subsequently worked for Westurb, a community planning and environment advice service and did sessional tutoring at the former Footscray Institute of Technology. |
+She subsequently worked for Westurb, a community planning and environment advice service and did sessional tutoring at the former Footscray Institute of Technology.
+She currently volunteers with the Melbourne Adult Migrant English Program (AMEP). |

 |